Volume 12, Issue 3 (Summer 2024) PCP 2024, 12(3): 201-216 | Back to browse issues page

 Send citation to:

-Malekitabar A, Khodabakhshi-Koolaee A, Falsafinejad M R, Vakili S. The Effectiveness of Psychological Interventions in Improving Psychological Well-being of Persons with Visual Impairment: A meta-analysis Study.
-PCP 2024; 12 (3)
+Malekitabr A, Khodabakhshi-Koolaee A, Falsafinejad M R, Vakili S. The Effectiveness of Psychological Interventions in Improving Psychological Well-being of Persons With Visual Impairment: A Meta-analysis Study.
+PCP 2024; 12 (3) :201-216

 URL: http://jpcp.uswr.ac.ir/article-1-933-en.html